 The refugee cap has varied over time in response to shifting global contexts and domestic priorities.
 Although the number of admitted refugees has generally approached the set limit, there have been notable exceptions.
 For instance, following the September 11th terrorist attacks, the Bush administration temporarily halted refugee resettlement, citing national security concerns.

-From 2016 to 2020, the Trump administration set historic lows for refugee admission targets, which greatly reduced the resources and capacity of the USRAP.
-When President Biden assumed office in 2021, he inherited a USRAP that had been decimated and would take years to rebuild and, eventually, strengthen and improve.
+From 2016 to 2020, the Trump administration set what were then historic lows for refugee admission targets, greatly reducing the resources and capacity of the USRAP.
+When President Biden assumed office in 2021, he inherited a USRAP that had been decimated and would take years to rebuild, strengthen and improve.

 Why does the refugee cap matter?

-As of the end of 2023, there are a record-high 120 million forcibly displaced people around the world.
+By the end of 2024, more than 120 million people, including refugees, internally displaced persons and asylum seekers, have been forcibly displaced due to persecution, conflict, violence, human rights violations and natural disasters.
 In the context of this unprecedented humanitarian crisis, it’s more important than ever that the U.S. continues its long tradition of providing a safe refuge to the world’s most vulnerable.

 How can I help refugees?